How to Create a School Kindness Challenge

 An effective kindness challenge isn't just for students.
 Think about how you can involve all members of the community.
 Maybe it's just communicating about the kindness event, maybe it's having specific activities.

-- Families can carry the spirit of kindness home.
-Share activity ideasโlike designing thank-you cards or doing neighborhood clean-upsโthrough newsletters or emails.
+• Families can carry the spirit of kindness home.
+Share activity ideas, such as designing thank-you cards or doing neighborhood cleanups, via newsletters or emails.

-- Staff members play a big role too.
-From cafeteria workers to administrators, small acts like sharing affirmations or surprising a coworker with coffee show students that kindness is a team effort.
+• Staff members play a big role, too.
+From cafeteria staff to administrators, small acts like sharing affirmations or surprising a coworker with coffee show students that kindness is a team effort.

-Consider maybe a school project that everyone can participate in.
+Consider a school project that everyone can participate in.
 Older students could mentor younger students.
-Students could paint rocks to line the path into school.
-You could create an outdoor classroom or garden with each grade having a part they are responsible for.
+Students could paint rocks to line the path to school.
+You could create an outdoor classroom or garden, with each grade responsible for a part.

 When kindness connects everyone, its impact grows exponentially.